Skip to main content

 • Have your septic tank serviced.

-• After you have paid your bill and the septage wastehauler has disposed of their wastes at the Erie County Sewer District facility, call (716) 858-6990 for details on the rebate.
+• After you have paid your bill and the septage wastehauler has disposed of their wastes at the Erie County Sewer District facility a photocopy of the invoice and the paid property taxes receipt can be emailed to dsm@erie.gov for to verify if you qualify for the rebate.

-Before proceeding with any of the steps above, if there are any questions please call (716) 858-6990.
+Before proceeding with any of the steps above, if there are any questions please call 716-858-6990 or email: dsm@erie.gov.
 A resident is eligible for a rebate up to one-half of the actual Erie County Sewer District charges paid, or the actual amount paid to the wastehauler (whichever is less).

 Changed